MineWarz/AK-Legislature/Statutes/Vindicator Maximus.md

 ### Section VI
 Limitations on this role are as follows:

 1. The Grandmaster may not activate more than one Vindicator in a calendar year.
-Should the Grandmaster feel another must be designated in less time, they must first survive a confidence vote in both Councils
+Should the Grandmaster feel another must be designated in less time, they must first survive a confidence vote in both Councils.
 1. The designated Vindicator is only active as such for eight (8) calendar days.
 1. The confirmed selectee is barred from running for the position of Grandmaster for 180 days after first being approached and agreeing to view the evidence.
 1. The confirmed selectee is barred from being appointed to any position higher than their own for 180 days after completion of their eight (8) days as Vindicator.